Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Learn Versatile Instructable Motion Prior ( VIM )

-For each reference motion, the likelihood from the discriminator is then converted to a reward with:

-Initially, our adversarial stylization reward provides dense reward and enables the robot to learn a credible gait, but it can not provide more detailed instructions as the training proceeds, which leads to mode collapse and unstable training.
+} where $d_{i}^\mathcal{M}(s_{t}, s_{t+1})$ and $d_{i}^\pi(s_{t}, s_{t+1})$ denote the state transition pair distribution of the dataset, and the state transition pair distribution generated by the policy for $i$th reference motion respectively.
+For each reference motion, the likelihood from the discriminator is then converted to a reward with: $r_{\text{style}}^{\text{adv}}(s_{t}, s_{t+1}) = 1 - \frac{1}{4} * \left(1 - D(s_{t}, s_{t+1})\right)^{2}$ Initially, our adversarial stylization reward provides dense reward and enables the robot to learn a credible gait, but it can not provide more detailed instructions as the training proceeds, which leads to mode collapse and unstable training.